kartikson1/Predicting-Cost-of-Used-Cars/README.md

 # Predicting-Cost-of-Used-Cars
-Analyzing the data, cleaning it, feeding it to mutiple machine learning models, finding the accuracies and hence the best model.
+Analyzing the data, cleaning it, feeding it to mutiple machine learning models, finding the accuracies and hence the best model that can predict the cost of used cars.

 This project was made as a part of the following data science hackathon problem statement: https://www.machinehack.com/course/predicting-the-costs-of-used-cars-hackathon-by-imarticus/